-Anticipated Project Financing: PPG: GEF Project Grant: \$5,000,000 Co-financing: \$4,325,829 Total Project Cost: \$9,325,829
+Anticipated Project Financing: PPG: GEF Project Grant: \$3,000,000 Co-financing: \$ 2,993,517 Total Project Cost: \$ 5,993,517

-PIF Approval Date: April 29, 2009 Anticipated Work Program Inclusion: June 24, 2009
+PIF Approval Date: April 29, 2009 Anticipated Work Program Inclusion: November 12, 2009

-Program Manager: Marianne Bailey GEF Agency Contact Person: Mr. M. Eisa
+Program Manager: GEF Agency Contact Person: Mr. M. Eisa Ibrahima Sow

-Secretariat Comment at Secretariat Comment At CEO UNIDO responses Ouestions PIF (PFD)/Work Endorsement(FSP)/Approval Review Program Inclusion Criteria (MSP) All participating countries Participating countries will have to 1.
-Is the participating country eligible? have ratified the Stockholm submit their NIPs to the SCS or make Convention.
-They have significant progress by the time the FSP comes for CEO approval. submitted or are in the process of submitting their NIPs.
-11/10: All participating countries have submitted their NIPS.
-UNEP proposal says DR Congo is still drafting in one Eligibility place in text -- please edit; as noted in another place in text it was submitted June 2010.
-2. If there is a non-grant instrument N/A in the project, check if project document includes a calendar of reflows and provide comments, if anv.
+Secretariat Comment at Secretariat Comment At CEO UNIDO responses Ouestions PIF (PFD)/Work Endorsement(FSP)/Approval Review Program Inclusion Criteria (MSP) Participating countries have Participating countries will have to 1.
+Is the participating country 5 Jan11: ratified the Stockholm submit their NIPs to the SCS or make The project will not be able to include eligible?
+Convention.
+They have significant progress by the time the Madagascar as the country is on UN FSP comes for CEO approval. submitted or are in the process sanction while Zambia did not respond of submitting their NIPs. to several requests sent to the country.
+Clarify the list of participating countries.
+Eligibility Are Zambia and Madagascar on board?
+If not.
+Why not?
+2. If there is a non-grant instrument in the project, check if project document includes a calendar of reflows and provide comments, if 3.
+Has the operational focal point Endorsement letters are Endorsement letter from Swaziland is 5 Jan11: endorsed the project? expected Lesotho and UR missing.
+Endorsement letters from Lesotho and Tanzania Swaziland are attached in Annex 3 of the project document.

-Some questions here are to be answered only at PIF or CEO endorsement.
+&lt;sup>1 Some questions here are to be answered only at PIF or CEO endorsement.
 Please do not answer if the field is blocked with gray.